 Famous rock-hewn churches of Tigray, especially those in the Gheralta Mountains, are an obvious choice.
 Their visit is easily organized from the lodge.
 One should not miss Abuna Yemata Guh at the height of 2.580 meters!
 But beware – it does require some climbing fitness level!

 If you are interested in the fantastic religious architecture of Ethiopia, visit Lalibela churches!

 Western comfort – African style

 Resorts in Ethiopia are the preferred place to stay for tourists from the West.
-In a country where the hotel industry is often substandard for the expectations of international travelers, Gheralta Lodge serves you the Western comfort in an uncompromised local setting of Hawzen.
+In a country where the hotel industry is often substandard for the expectations of international travelers, Gheralta Lodge serves you Western comfort in an uncompromised local setting of Hawzen.

-The huts at this Italian lodge are constructed of stone, in simple African style.
+The huts at this Italian lodge are constructed of stone, in a simple African style.
 But their interior offers an accommodating setting for a touristic stay.

 With wooden floors, meticulously built stone walls, green-colored beams and ceiling, the rooms exude a rustic and relaxing feeling.